jouellnyc/UART/esp01s_esp32/README.md

 - Typically ESP01s is an updated version of the ESP01 and can have up to 4 MB of flash (vs 1 MB or 500 kb of flash)
 - ESP01s use a dark/black PCB (not the lighter blue color).
 - Use the settings in MP Forum 1 and as above to successfully flash your esp01s:
+- ESP01s's are not capable of ppp with latest mp firmware (see above).
 - ESP01s's are out of date, but still very fun for hobbies.
 There is really no reason not to get the 4MB version.
-- ESP01s's are not capable of ppp with latest mp firmware (see above).
-- I do not reccomend ESP01 on any level - the batch I got were unable to survive single digit flashes.
+- That said, I do not reccomend ESP01 on any level - the batch I got were unable to survive single digit flashes.
 I believe the flash was low quality and I not aware of a source of 'high quality' ESP01s.

 ## From Here
 - It should not be very difficult to 'mix and match'.